flatpak/flatpak-docs/docs/sandbox-permissions.rst

 Filesystem access
 `````````````````

-It is common for applications to require access to different parts of the host filesystem,and
+It is common for applications to require access to different parts of the host filesystem, and
 Flatpak provides a flexible set of options for this.
 Some examples include:

 - ``--filesystem=host`` - access normal files on the host, not including host os or system internals described below